bjohnson05/cmsi186/cmsi186-Spring2020/homework04/README.md

    * An initial report that gives the locations of all objects, including the initial velocity of each ball<br />
    * After every time slice, a report showing the location and velocity of every ball<br />
    * A final report indicating the simulated time of the first collision, the objects involved and their locations; OR, the message NO COLLISION IS POSSIBLE, giving the simulated time at which the program made that discovery.
-1. There will be some natural opportunities for using Java objects.
-For example, you will probably want to reuse some portion of your <code>Clock</code> class [assuming we do the <code>ClockSolver</code> exercise this semester].
-If you don't have that class, you can optionally make a <code>Timer</code> class to handle clock ticking and time output and formatting.
-You will need a new public class named Ball.java..
 1. Although you may not collaborate with classmates about the code itself, you are encouraged to add to the construction of test cases for the simulation.
-1. You can compare your program's results with Dr. Dorin's Simulation — just download "Ball.class" and "Timer.class" and "SoccerSim.class", then run SoccerSim in the usual way.

 Notes: